 Categorizing the types of network effects is not a walk on the road of flowers; instead, a walk on the road of thorns.
 So, to categorize the types of network effects, we classify them in two ways:

 1. Direct Network Effects:

 Direct network effects are also called the same side effects that provide direct value to the network as more users use it.
 The number of users increases as the value of services increases.

 As mentioned above, the direct effect occurs when the value of a product or service or platform increases, causing the network to grow.
 For instance, the internet’s value increases only as more users join the network.
 This provides a direct value to all the existing users.
 When we talk of social media platforms, they also benefit primarily from direct network effects as the service value grows due to attracting more users.

 Apple is another classic example that benefits from direct network effects.
 It’s known that Apple products are compatible and best run only when paired with another Apple device.
-Therefore the preferential treatment of messages sent from a phone to another phone through iMessages has helped the company expand its channel across the market.
+Therefore, the preferential treatment of messages sent from one phone to another through iMessage has helped the company expand its channel across the market.

 This can be illustrated by e-commerce and ride-sharing examples.
-When Uber – a popular ride provider, launched a new feature of sharing rides with a passenger.
+When Uber – a popular ride provider, launched a new feature of sharing rides with passengers.
 It was beneficial as the fare split into two, and Uber would benefit by getting an additional passenger.

 Network Effect and Business